pabloolvr/Ouclos/README.md

 #### /api/users

- - GET /
- Retorna a listagem de usuários;

  - get /
  Get data of all users from database.
 It requires user and admin authentication and if one of these two is not validated, a 401 error is returned.

  - get /:id
  Get data of a user with a given id.
 It returns a 404 error if id is not found in the database.

  - delete /:id
  Delete an user with a given id.
 It requires user and admin authentication and if one of these two is not validated, a 401 error is returned.
 It returns a 404 error if id is not found in the database.
 It returns a 400 error if the admin that comes with the application is being removed.

  - put /:id
  Makes a common user with a given id an admin.
 Requires user and admin authentication, if one of these two is not validated, a 401 error is returned.

  - put /profile
  Update information of a user.
 Requires user authentication and if it is not validated, a 401 error is returned.
 It returns a 404 error if id is not found in the database.

  - post /register
  Register an user into the database.

  - post /login
  Log in an user into the system.
 It returns a 401 error if email or password is incorrectly inserted.

  - get /seed
  Get data of pre-defined users.